erickpea29/erickpea29/README.md

 <h4 align="center">A passionate developer from México</h4>

 # 💫 About Me:
-👨🏻‍💻 A little about me...<br>HI, I´m Erick Peña!
-I'm a 8rd year ISI student at Anáhuac University.
+👨🏻‍💻 A little about me...<br>HI, I'am a systems engineer, dedicated to frontend development.
 I am a Tech Enthusiast, looking forward to learn new skills and always keep improving.

 ## 🌐 Socials: